Talk & Talk

 "Talk & Talk" is a song recorded by South Korean girl group Fromis 9.
 It was released as a special single album on September 1, 2021, through Pledis Entertainment.
-The song was written by Danke (Lalala Studio), composed by Andreas Carlsson, Denzil Remedios, Ryan S. Jhun, Anna Timgren, Stephen Stahl, and arranged by Remedios and Jhun.
+The song was written by Danke (Lalala Studio), composed by Andreas Carlsson, Denzil Remedios, Ryan S. Jhun, Anna Timgren, Stephen Stahl, Courtney Jenaé Stahl and arranged by Remedios and Jhun.

 Background and release

 On August 24, 2021, the official Fromis 9 social media accounts uploaded a teaser photo confirming that the group would be released new single on September 1 titled "Talk & Talk".
 It marked Fromis 9's first release after being transferred from Off the Record Entertainment to Pledis Entertainment on August 16.
 On August 24 and 25, concept photos of the girls were released.
 Teaser videos for "Talk & Talk" were released on August 29 and 30.
 On September 1, the single album and its accompanying music video were released.

+Composition

+"Talk & Talk" is composed by Andreas Carlsson, Denzil Remedios, Ryan S. Jhun, Anna Timgren, Stephen Stahl and Courtney Jenaé Stahl, and written by Danke.
+"Talk & Talk" is a "dance-pop song with a balance of retro-feels and synths and an addictive chorus".
+In the lyrics, it compares the excitement of wanting to talk on the phone all night to a game where you say random things and Shiritori (a game where you complete the last player's sentence).